How Long to Boil Shrimp? Perfect Timing for Juicy Results

 Avoid boiling too many shrimp at once.
 Overcrowding causes temperature drops and uneven cooking.
 Work in batches if needed.

-Immediately plunge shrimp into an ice water bath after boiling to stop cooking and preserve texture.
+Immediately plunge shrimp into an ice water bath after boiling to stop cooking and preserve the texture.
 This is especially important if you're serving the shrimp cold or prepping for later.

 One of the most common questions is how long to boil shrimp, depending on whether they're fresh or frozen.
 The short answer: yes, but only slightly.

-Fresh (never frozen) shrimp are rare unless you live near a coast, but they cook fast and evenly.
+Fresh (never frozen) shrimp are rare, unless you live near a coast, but they cook fast and evenly.
 Use the time chart above as is.

-If you've thawed your shrimp properly—overnight in the fridge or under cold running water—they'll behave similarly to fresh shrimp.
+If you've thawed your shrimp properly (overnight in the fridge or under cold running water), they'll behave similarly to fresh shrimp.
 Stick to the original timing.

 Boiling shrimp directly from frozen is doable, but you'll need to increase cooking time by 1–2 minutes, depending on size.
 It's not ideal for perfect texture, but if you're short on time, it works.